-His restaurants, L'ATELIER de Joël Robuchon, Joël Robuchon Restaurant, and La Boutique de Joël Robuchon all fall under the Invest Hospitality Group.
+His restaurants – including L'Atelier de Joël Robuchon, Joël Robuchon Restaurant, and La Boutique de Joël Robuchon – all fall under the Invest Hospitality Group.

-The mind of Invest Hospitality Group's world-renowned chef has invented (and certainly influenced) some of the most-enjoyed meals in the history of mankind; thousands of aspiring chefs want to be the next Joël.
-For decades, he and his group have had an undebatable influence in the restaurant industry.
+The mind behind Invest Hospitality Group created and certainly influenced some of the most noted dishes of all time.
+And many aspiring chefs have likely been influenced by Joël.
+For decades, he – and now his restaurant group – have had an undeniable influence on the restaurant industry.

 Why?
 Because it's the biggest.

-Ok, no surprises here: McDonald’s is large and in charge.
+Ok, no surprise here: McDonald’s is large and in charge.

-Why is it so influential?
-After the Obama appearance, outlets like Food and Wine, Tasting Table, Forbes, and Eater couldn’t stop talking about the restaurant’s menu, which explores flavors from Tangier to Tehran, Batumi to Beirut.
-Following suit, American restaurants are doing everything they can to attract those with presidential prestige to their establishments after seeing Maydan's success.
+Why are they so influential?
+After Michelle Obama's appearance, media outlets like Food and Wine, Tasting Table, Forbes, and Eater couldn’t stop talking about the restaurant’s menu, which explores flavors from Tangier to Tehran and Batumi to Beirut.

-Domino's is showing that consumers want their pizza experience to be customized, immediate, and tied into their phones.
+Domino's is showing that consumers want their pizza fast and want their experience to be customizable and digitally-optimized.
 As they make these guest aspirations a reality, they're sure to influence their competitors' business decisions this year.

-You can thank Bareburger for helping usher in the “burgers with a mission” trend about 10 years ago, and it’s working.
+You can thank Bareburger for helping usher in the “burgers with a mission” trend over 10 years ago, and it’s working.

-Bareburger today boasts 44 locations and is one of the biggest emerging chains in the U.S.
+Bareburger today boasts over 30 locations and is one of the biggest emerging chains in the U.S.

 Why?
 It's been operating for the longest amount of time.

-While you might think our friends at McDonald’s would appear twice on this list, White Castle is actually the oldest restaurant chain in the U.S.
+With McDonald's on this list, you might be quick to forget that White Castle is actually the oldest restaurant chain in the U.S.

 The chain has been pumping out fun-sized sliders since 1921.
-And, they are just as relevant as ever.
-While no new Harold and Kumar movies are on the horizon, the chain is keeping it fresh with Opening Ceremony-designed uniforms that you can only buy for hundreds of dollars if you aren’t a White Castle employee.
-Really.
+And, they're as relevant as ever.
+The chain is keeping it fresh with Opening Ceremony-designed uniforms, and has its eye on technology and data systems.

 With so many restaurants in the country, many look to the ones that have stood the test of time to see how to be adaptable, guest-centric, employee-obsessed, and successful.
-This is exactly why we recognized White Castle CEO Lisa Ingram on our list of the Best Restaurant CEOs.
+White Castle is one such restaurant company to keep your eye on.

-Boston’s Trade is certainly one of the hottest restaurants in town thanks to its chef-owner Jody Adams, who was recently recognized as an inductee for the 2018 James Beard Foundation's Who’s Who of Food & Beverage.
+Boston’s Trade has been one of the hottest restaurants in Boston thanks to its chef-owner Jody Adams, who was recognized as an inductee for the 2018 James Beard Foundation's Who’s Who of Food & Beverage.